 - You might also have a claim for a breach of contract if your landlord does not allow you to get out of your rental agreement.

-For additional information on sexual assault and for further resources contact the Sexual Assault Hotline at 800-231-6946 or the National Sexual Assault Hotline at 1-800-656-4673.
-Both hotlines are confidential and allow the caller to receive specific advice for their individual situation.
-The University of Wyoming STOP Violence Project also has hand-outs on sexual assault available here.
+For additional information on sexual assault and for further resources, contact the National Sexual Assault Hotline at 1-800-656-4673.
+The hotline is confidential and allows the caller to receive specific advice for their individual situation.